Rokas1212/NordSecurity-HW-Task/README.md

   - The cronjob above would run the script once every day at 8

 ## Project Guide
-- db_handles contains the SQLiteHandler, which is responsible for interacting with the database
+- *db_handlers* directory contains the SQLiteHandler, which is responsible for interacting with the database
-- slack_bot contains:
+- *slack_bot* directory contains:
-  - message_formatting - static class used for formatting the slack messages
   - notificaton_history_manager - static class used to track contracts that have been sent out through notifications (since the provided DB tables did not have primary keys I used a json file)
   - notification_service - static class that abstracts the sending of a message in slack and takes the client (sender) object as input
   - slack_sender - sender class that allows to create a sender object
-- tests directory contains unit tests
+- *helpers* directory contains:
+  - message_formatting - static class used for formatting the slack messages
+  - filters.py - responsible for filtering contracts by type
-- project root contains:
+- project *root* contains:
     - main.py - responsible for executing the script
-    - filters.py - responsible for filtering contracts by type
+- *tests* directory contains unit tests

 ## Running Unit Tests
 - Navigate to the root directory